 Around 65% of invoices to small businesses were paid late in May 2022, according to a study from Intuit, with an average of £22,700 per business outstanding.
-Enterprise Nation's own research found a fifth (24%) of small firms are often paid late and another 23 per cent are sometimes paid late.
+Enterprise Nation's own research found a fifth (24%) of small firms are often paid late and another 23% are sometimes paid late.

-Unleash an export boom.
-Small businesses have put international trade on hold.
-It's time to get exporting and Go Global.
-Government could consider launching an Export Vouchers campaign or re-introducing the Internationalisation Fund, that closed in January, to enable small businesses to get advice from an export specialist with match funding of their own.
+Government could consider launching an Export Vouchers campaign or re-introducing the Internationalisation Fund that closed in January, to enable small businesses to get advice from an export specialist with match funding of their own.

 They should be iterated to respond to small business needs and supercharged with support from the private sector to ensure they become well known and highly adopted, with effective measurement of results to inform future programmes and policy.

 The Department for Work and Pensions should consider reviewing the self-employment targets for the Restart programme so the focus is rebalanced from finding people jobs to supporting people to create their own.
-Recent ONS stats from the Over 50s Lifestyle Survey found the number of over 65s in work hit 1.5m in 2022.
+Recent ONS stats from the Over 50s Lifestyle Survey found the number of over-65s in work hit 1.5 million in 2022.

 Enterprise Nation's Small Business Barometer exposed wide regional differences in growth ambitions, with almost half (45%) of businesses in the East of England expecting to shrink in the next quarter compared to the West Midlands where half (49%) expect to grow.
 Access to skilled employees is a big part of the growth picture.